Yash1206/url-shortener/README.md

 - The last pinned Url will move to the top.

 - When clicked on the pin again, Url will move below pinned Urls.

+- '/categories' has CRUD operations for categories.

+- Root has CRUD operations for Urls.

+- When clicked on a different category in the dropdown menu in Url List, the Url gets updated with the id of the particular category.